djawedleb/djawedleb/README.md

 ## 🚀 About Me

-I'm a passionate **Junior Full-Stack Developer** with expertise in backend development, mobile applications, and IoT technologies.
+I'm a passionate ** Full-Stack Developer** with expertise in backend development, mobile applications, and IoT technologies.
 I enjoy building complete solutions and leading technical projects that solve real-world problems.

-- 🎓 **Software Engineering Graduate** with **Très-Bien** distinction
+- 🎓 **Software Engineering Graduate** with Honor
 - 💼 Currently working as **Backend Developer Intern** at CodeAlpha
 - 🌱 Constantly learning and exploring new technologies
 - 🔭 Interested in **IoT**, **AI integration**, and **microservices architecture**